asyncapi/modelina/docs/advanced.md

 ## Customizing the interpreter options

-According to JSON schema if `additionalProperties` or `additionalItems` are omitted, their default value is `true`. `Interpreter` class honors this behavior, however for people coming from other code generators like `Open API Genertor` or `JSON Schema 2 POJO` this might come as a surprise.
+According to JSON schema draft 7, if `additionalProperties` or `additionalItems` are omitted, their default value is `true`.
+The `Interpreter` honors this behavior, however this creates more loose models that might not be the intention for the developer.

-To avoid adding `additionalProperties: false` or `additionalItems: false` to all your specs just to get the same behavior as other code generators, this can be achieved by configuring interpreter options:
+We suggest to not use this option, as it limits your models when they are in compliance with the schema it was generated from.
+Instead adapt your schemas to be more strict by setting these keywords to `false`.
+This option should really only be used when you have no control over your input.

+To set the interpreter up to ignore the default behavior, you can further restrict your models with the following options:
-- `ignoreAdditionalProperties` - if set, it ensures that `additionalProperties` is considered to be set to `false`
+- `ignoreAdditionalProperties` - if set, it ensures that `additionalProperties` by default is ignored.
-- `ignoreAdditionalItems` - if set, it ensures that `additionalItems` is considered to be set to `false`
+- `ignoreAdditionalItems` - if set, it ensures that `additionalItems` by default is ignored.

 Check out this [example out for a live demonstration](../examples/passing-interpreter-options/) for how to customize the behavior of `additionalProperties`.